skrey/yellow-extensions/source/help/en/how-to-make-a-small-wiki.md

 ## First steps

-[Follow the installation instructions](how-to-get-started) and select 'Wiki'.
-The installation comes with two pages, 'Home' and 'Wiki'.
+[Follow the installation instructions](how-to-get-started) and select `Wiki`.
+If you want to add the wiki later, [install the wiki extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/wiki).
+The installation comes with three pages, 'Home', 'Wiki' and 'About'.
 This is just an example to get you started.
 Change everything as you like.
-You can edit your wiki in a web browser or on your computer.
-If you want to install the wiki later, [see wiki extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/wiki).
+You can edit your wiki in a web browser or text editor.
+There's no admin panel, nothing that gets in your way.

-## Writing wiki pages
+## Edit wiki pages

-Let's see how to edit wiki pages on the computer.
-Have a look inside your `content` folder, here's  the wiki folder with all your wiki pages.
-Open the file `wiki-page.md`.
-You'll see settings and text of the page.
-You can change `Title` and other [page settings](how-to-adjust-system#page-settings) at the top of a page.
-Below that you can use [Markdown](how-to-adjust-content#markdown).
+If you want to edit wiki pages in a web browser, you can do this on your website at `http://website/edit/wiki/`.
+If you want to edit wiki pages in a text editor, have a look inside your `content/2-wiki` folder.
+Give it a try.
+Open the file `content/2-wiki/wiki-example.md`.
+At the top of the page you can change `Title` and other [page settings](how-to-adjust-system#page-settings).
+Below you can change [text](how-to-adjust-content#text) and [images](how-to-adjust-media#images).
 Here's an example:

 ```
 ---
-Title: Wiki page
+Title: Wiki example
 Layout: wiki
 Tag: Example
 ---